 Located in DON 238, the William Dwight Jr. Writing Center offers students free walk-in consultation and assistance with all college course writing assignments, college application essays, scholarship application essays, and more.
 Professional and peer tutors will help organize materials for your paper, work through the stages of drafting, assist with research and documentation, assist with formatting, and much more.

-Holyoke Community College partners with the Northeast eTutoring Consortium, enabling us to provide online tutoring support for all HCC students.
+Holyoke Community College provides online tutoring support for all HCC students.
 Online tutoring for writing is available.
 In addition to tutoring, the center also provides handouts, texts, and computer-aided instruction to help with grammar and drafting strategies.
 The Writing Center is open weekdays and reduced hours on Saturday.

 Common Errors in English Usage

 This is one of the more extensive online lists of usage errors.
 The site focuses on American English, and will often note differences between standard British usage, as well as Canadian and Australian uses of English.
 The errors are presented in alphabetical order, which makes it easier for students to look them up.
 The site is geared towards more towards native speakers of English, but even ESL students would benefit from using it.

 This is truly one of the best.
 The ability to search on this site makes it really user-friendly.
 In addition to grammar and mechanics, the OWL also focuses on "Writing & Teaching Writing, Research Writing, Job Search & Professional Writing, Style Guides, and ESL issues."
 The site also provides resources for teachers and tutors and Writing-Across-the-Curriculum.
 The resources are extensive and highly reliable.
 Their coverage of MLA and APA citation and formatting is thorough and highly recommended.

 Guide to Grammar & Writing